vashshawn/flapx_client/README.md

 # FLAPX Ruby on rails API client
-Ruby on rails API client is a gem that makes it easy to work with FlapXcoin.
+Ruby on rails API client is a gem https://rubygems.org/ that makes it easy to work with FlapXCoin.

 ## Dependencies